Engineering

 With Google Play Billing Library 5, Google has fundamentally – and drastically – changed the structure used to define subscription products.
 This leads to significant changes to subscription management in the backend, as well as your app’s subscription implementation.

-This new structure does away with the previous need to create unique SKUs for every subscription term, offer, etc and replaces it with a more flexible and organized approach.
+This new structure does away with the previous need to create unique SKUs for every subscription billing period, offer, etc and replaces it with a more flexible and organized approach.
 This should enable developers to more easily create and manage offers across the subscription lifecycle, ultimately leading to better end-user experience and higher monetization rates.

 Play Billing Library 5 subscription architecture